HoboG0blin/Bedlam_Skunkworks/README.md

 ## Bedlam Skunkworks

-a work in progress ship and weapons pack, maybe even a future faction mod, for the indie game Starsector.
+A work in progress ship and weapons pack, maybe even a future faction mod, for the indie game Starsector.